Tikoy Aguiluz: Life and career

 Aguiluz's next film project was originally intended to be a biographical film about Filipino revolutionary Andrés Bonifacio, to be titled Ang Supremo: The Life of Andrés Bonifacio with Caloocan mayor Rey Malonzo cast in the title role, but the project did not come to fruition.
 Rizal sa Dapitan (1997), was a historical film on the Philippine national hero's poignant exile in Dapitan.
-It captured the lion's share at the Philippine Movie Press Club's Star Awards and the Filipino Academy of Movie Arts and Sciences Annual Awards.
+It captured the majority of awards at the Philippine Movie Press Club's Star Awards and the Filipino Academy of Movie Arts and Sciences Annual Awards.
 The film was also shown at the First Philippine International Film Festival, at the Toronto International Film Festival, in Mar del Plata, Argentina and in Singapore.
 It continues its tour of world film capitals under the auspices of the Culture Committee of the UNESCO National Commission of the Philippines.
 When it competed at the Brussels International Film Festival (Festival International du Film Independent), it was conferred the Grand Jury Prize in addition to the best actor award for lead star Martinez.

-Aguiluz has served on the jury of the film festivals in Berlin, Pusan (South Korea), Singapore, Vesoul (France), Delhi, and Kerala in India, among others.
-He is the chief creative force behind the highly successful Cinemanila International Film Festival.
+Aguiluz served on the jury of the film festivals in Berlin, Pusan (South Korea), Singapore, Vesoul (France), Delhi, and Kerala in India, among others.
+He was the chief creative force behind the highly successful Cinemanila International Film Festival.

 In 2003, the French government awarded Aguiluz the Chevalier dans l'Ordre des Arts et des Lettres prize for his contributions to Philippine cinema.

 In 2013, the documentary film The Search for Weng Weng started its film festival run.
 In it Aguiluz was interviewed about the actor Weng Weng who was the Philippines' first international star and a unique figure in cinema, being a short person who performs death defying stunts.

 On January 8, 2015, Aguiluz directorial effort Tragic Theater was released.
 The film is a supernatural horror film adaptation of the book of the same name, starring Andi Eigenmann, Christopher de Leon and John Estrada.

+Aguiluz died on February 18, 2024, at the age of 76.